samsungsamiio/samsungsami.io/source/sami/native-SDKs/php-SDK.md

 The full SAMI API specification with examples can be found [here.](/sami/api-spec.html)

 To create and manage your services and devices on SAMI, visit the [Developer Portal.](http://devportal.samsungsami.io)

+To see advanced ways to use SAMI in practice, visit [Samples.](https://developer.samsungsami.io/sami/samples/)

 ## Licence and copyright